-Fiera (Forester Asset Management prior to August 16, 2019) is the Manager and portfolio advisor of the Fund pursuant to the administration agreement.
+Fiera is the Manager of the Fund pursuant to the administration agreement.
 The Manager ensures the daily administration of the Fund.
 It provides or ensures the Fund is provided with all services (accounting, custodial, portfolio management, record maintenance, transfer agent) required to function properly.

-The Fund may have received income from underlying funds and limited partnerships, which have the same Manager.
+The Fund may have received income from or paid operating fees to underlying funds managed by Fiera and/or limited partnerships managed by entities owned by Fiera.

-As at June 30, 2020, a related shareholder owned class B shares representing 7.01% of Fiera's issued and outstanding shares (7.20% as at December 31, 2019 and 7.31% as at June 30, 2019).
+As at June 30, 2023, a related shareholder owned class B shares representing 6.91% of Fiera's issued and outstanding shares (7.07% as at December 31, 2022 and 7.07% as at June 30, 2022).
 This related shareholder is entitled to appoint two of the eight directors of Fiera that the holders of class B shares are entitled to elect.
 Transaction costs presented in the statements of comprehensive income, if any, may include brokerage fees paid to this related shareholder.